Budapest School

 The Budapest School (Budapesti iskola; Budapester Schule) was a school of thought, originally of Marxist humanism, but later of post-Marxism and dissident liberalism that emerged in Hungary in the early 1960s, belonging to so-called Hungarian New Left.
 Its members were students or colleagues of Georg Lukács.
 The school was originally oriented towards developing Lukács' later works on social ontology and aesthetics, but quickly began to challenge the paradigm of Lukácsian Marxism, thus reconstructing contemporary critical theory.
 Most of the members later came to abandon Marxism.
 The school also critiqued the "dictatorship over needs" of the Soviet states.
 Most of the members were forced into exile by the pro-Soviet Hungarian government.

 In a letter to The Times Literary Supplement February 15, 1971, Georg Lukács drew attention to "The Budapest School of Marxism", and helped attract attention to the school from Western Marxism.

-Members of the school include György Lukács, Ágnes Heller, Ferenc Fehér, György Márkus, István Mészáros, Mihály Vajda, and Maria Márkus, among others.
+Members of the school include György Lukács, Ágnes Heller, Ferenc Fehér, György Márkus, Andrew Arato, István Mészáros, Mihály Vajda, and Maria Márkus, among others.
 The Budapest School's writings have been read and researched widely since the 1960s.